Fall armyworm: Asia

-It was first reported in Africa in 2016, where it is causing significant damage to maize crops and has great potential for further spread and economic damage.
-It has since spread to 28 countries in Africa.
-In December 2018, it began to spread widely in India.
+In December 2018, the Fall armyworm began to spread widely in India.
 In January 2019, a heavy infestation of fall armyworm was recorded in corn plantations in Sri Lanka.

 The pest was first detected in China in the southwest province of Yunnan in January 2019 (or June 2019).
 Through 2019, the pest infested a total of 26 provinces.
 The armyworm is expected in 2020 to hit China's Northeast wheat belt.
 A report issued by the Ministry of Agriculture and Rural Affairs rates the situation as "very grave".

-Also in June 2019 it was detected in Southeast Asia.
+The fall armyworm was first reported in Southeast Asia in late 2018 in Thailand and Myanmar and its presence is now confirmed in almost all Southeast Asian countries.

+Oceania

 In January 2020 S. frugiperda was detected on the Torres Strait Islands, in February in North Queensland, and then continued into the rest of Queensland, and the Northern Territory, Western Australia, and then in September was found in New South Wales between Moree and Boggabilla (and later in Narrabri, Wee Waa, Dubbo, Breeza, and Maitland).
 S. frugiperda is expected to severely impact Queensland's wool industry because it feeds on all major grazing plants.
 It was observed in traps baited with a male pheromone lure, firstly on Darnley Island and Saibai islands in the Torres Strait, and subsequently on the mainland near Croydon.
 Within a week it was officially declared ineradicable.
 In April 2020, it was detected in Papua New Guinea, spreading across the Torres Strait.